gromacs/gromacs/docs/release-notes/2026/major/features.rst

 bonds between the NNP and MM regions.
 In addition, there have been minor performance improvements, and the interface now supports both CUDA and ROCm/HIP-builds of LibTorch.
 For more details on the supported features and usage, please see the :ref:`NNPot section in the reference manual <nnpot>`.

+Added support for H5MD trajectory file format
+"""""""""""""""""""""""""""""""""""""""""""""

+Trajectory data can now be written to the H5MD file format by :ref:`gmx mdrun`.
+Data written to this file format includes positions, velocities, forces, and the simulation box.
+Chemical bonds are also written to the connectivity group.
+For this release, only lossless output is supported.

+Note that support for this file format in |Gromacs| tools is experimental.
+Analysis tools are able to read all files but bugs should be expected.
+H5MD output from :ref:`gmx trjconv` and :ref:`gmx trjcat` is not implemented.